thinktandem/thinktandem.io/src/content/articles/drupal8-table-migration.md

 }
 ```

 You only need these 3 methods to really grab any data in a Drupal 7 database.
-The query is straight forward to understand, it just grabs the fields and their respective datas.
+The query is straight forward to understand, it just grabs the fields and their respective data.
 The fields method exposes these fields so we can use them in our config.
 The getIds is our primary key, which seems to be required to do this.

 So with this done, we clear our caches and now we can create our migration yaml.